© _SeeStTropez

 If you like chestnuts, in whatever form, the Maison des Marrons has a small museum next to it, where you can explore the makings of such sweet delicacies as marrons glacés.
 In the shop they sell chestnuts in every form: preserves, paste, and above all (recommended) ice cream.

-The Medieval monastery, Chartreuse de la Verne is worth a visit or even just a wander about in the area, admire the ancient chestnut trees, the stunning views and be amazed that, 900 years ago, monks would establish themselves here.
-Today, it is such an isolated location.
-Imagine what it must have been in their times.
+The medieval monastery, Chartreuse de la Verne is worth a visit or just wander about and admire the ancient chestnut trees, the stunning views and be amazed that some 900 years ago, monks would establish themselves here.
+Today, it's such an isolated location, imagine what it must have been like in their times.

 Outside the village, you find a wonder of nature trails.
 For lovers of hiking this is a paradise.
 Even by car, you will be impressed by the wild, and for the most part uninhabited Massif des Maures, the mountainous forest range around Collobrières.

-This is wonderful hiking and cycling country- the forested hills of the Maures are riddled with tracks for hiking, mountain-biking, hunting and horse-riding, while the winding road is very popular with road-cyclists.
-Collobrieres is the perfect jumping off point into the forests of the Maures.
-Three popular long hikes are to the Notre Dame des Anges, the Plateau Lambert and the Chartreuse de la Verne, while Collobrieres also connects with long-range hiking trails GR90 adn GR51 nearby.
+This is wonderful hiking and cycling country, the forested hills of the Maures are riddled with tracks for hiking, mountain biking, hunting and horse riding, whilst the winding road is very popular with road-cyclists.
+Collobrières is the perfect jumping off point into the forests of the Maures.
+Three popular long hikes are to the Notre Dame des Anges, the Plateau Lambert and the Chartreuse de la Verne, while Collobrières also connects with long-range hiking trails GR90 adn GR51 nearby.

 Directions

-Collobrieres is a lovely medieval town deep in the thickly forested hills of the Massif des Maures.
-It's not well-connected by public transport though, so those without a car will have to rely on the very infrequent buses running from Toulon.
+Collobrières is a lovely medieval town deep in the thickly forested hills of the Massif des Maures.
+It's not well connected by public transport, so those without a car will have to rely on the very infrequent buses running from Toulon.

 Location